 Despite the fact she had little formal instruction early in her career, Nicole made a slow and steady rise in the skating world from the late fifties to mid sixties.
 After placing a dismal twenty third of twenty nine entries at the 1958 World Championships in Paris and sixteenth at the 1959 European Championships in Davos, she climbed her way up to win her first French title in 1960, dethroning two time French Champion Dany Rigoulot.
 That particular victory capped off a fierce battle between the two talented young skaters.
 Nicole beat Dany at the 1959 European Championships; Dany beat Nicole at the 1959 World Championships.
 The following year, Nicole lost to Dany at both the French and European Championships.
 Dany turned professional, leaving Nicole to reign as French women's champion the next five years.

 From 1962 to 1965, Nicole enjoyed both thrilling highs and crushing defeats on the international stage.
 She thrice won the Richmond Trophy in England and at the 1963 World Championships in Cortina d'Ampezzo (where she won the bronze medal) the Canadian and French judges had her ahead of the winner Sjoukje Dijkstra in the free skate.

-Sjoukje Dijkstra, Regine Heitzer and Nicole Hassler on the podium at the 1963 World Championships.
-Photo courtesy "Skating" magazine.
+Sjoukje Dijkstra, Regine Heitzer and Nicole Hassler on the podium at the 1963 World Championships (left) and 1964 European Championships (right).
+Photo courtesy "Skating" magazine, BIS Archive.